motion/orbit/notes/next-nate.md

 ---

-The plan from jun for Sep:

-"Have everything ready for beta"

-- Improved demo flow x2 (apps, bugs, etc)
-- Build to production

-they have conflicting sub-contraints in cases, resolved to (in order of importance):

 - [beta/demo] runthrough + bugfix over and over
-  - no rebuild all node apps
-  - show a window immediately on startup that shows status of builds
   - fix sorting apps
   - handle deleting apps, adding apps better
   - test errors/error recovery